EmNudge/site/src/pages/notes/daily-brags.md

 I group a whole month's documents into a sub-folder to help with visual clutter when trying to find documents.
 I can find a document just by knowing its day and I can know the day of an event or accomplishment by the title of the document.

 You'll notice it says "Personal Brags".
-This is because I also maintain a list of Work Brag documents, mimicking the exact same system, but for work and stored on my work laptop (without an iCloud vault).
+This is because I also maintain a list of "Work Brag" documents, mimicking the exact same system, but for work and stored on my work laptop (without an iCloud vault).

 The work brag documents are often much more extensive with multiple streams of thoughts and links to different documents, but they are similarly useful and are more closely aligned to the actual brag document definition.

 I still make it my mission to write them every day.
 Whenever we have a sync on what work we've been doing - I often just read through bullet points of the last few days and summarize it like that.
 I also embed links, which makes linking to work items much simpler as well.